 Comparison of IEC/IEEE OSD Working draft with ENSTO-E CENELEC

-As set out in the ENSTOE-E/CENELEC publication, is that it is desirable that the requirements be defined in such a way that there is uniform adoption and not a range of regional or national variations.
-If that was to occur there is concern that appropriate guidance would not be provided to manufacturers and industry.
+As set out in the ENSTOE-E/CENELEC publication, it is desirable that the requirements be defined in such a way that there is uniform adoption and not a range of regional or national variations.
+If that was to occur, there is concern that appropriate guidance would not be provided to manufacturers and industry.
 However, the approach presented and developed by ENSTO-E/CENELEC does not currently align with the approach developed by the UNIFI/IEEE experts or that of other researchers.
 Nevertheless, there is confidence that the approaches will be reconciled.

 A comparison of the structure/content of the IEC/IEEE OSD working draft with the structure of the ENSTO-E/CENELEC document (in early draft form) is shown in Table 5.